DevExpress-Examples/how-to-sort-stacked-bars-by-total-values-using-qualitativescalecomparer-t585190/Readme.md

 # Chart for WinForms - Sort Stacked Bars by Total Values using QualitativeScaleComparer

-This example mplements a custom [QualitativeScaleComparer](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.AxisBase.QualitativeScaleComparer) that iterates through all chart points to calculate totals of the stacked bars and sort arguments based on this data.
+This example implements a custom [QualitativeScaleComparer](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.AxisBase.QualitativeScaleComparer) that iterates through all chart points to calculate totals of the stacked bars and sort arguments based on this data.

 ## Files to Review